tnguyen30/Voice-controlled-Synthesizer/README.md

 <br><br>
 In addition to the speech recognition package, I used another Python library called SCAMP (Suite for Computer-Assisted Music in Python) to establish the OSC communication.
 Here are its [documentation](http://scamp.marcevanstein.com/) and [installation](https://pypi.org/project/scamp/).
 I also include the tutorial [link](https://www.youtube.com/watch?v=K2jZOdWegL8&ab_channel=MarcEvanstein%2Fmusic%E2%80%A4py) made by Marc Evanstein on how to get SCAMP on SuperCollider.
 Alternatively, you can just establish a simpler [OSC communication](https://doc.sccode.org/Guides/OSC_communication.html) and that would require you to modify the scripts.
 <br><br>
 Finally, you can dowload the ().py and ().sc in this repository to your computer.
-Make sure to open the SuperCollider file while running the Python file and modify both scripts as needed.
+Make sure to open the SuperCollider file while running the Python file.
 <br><br>

 ----